thienleminh1982/pong_matcher_spring/README.md

 ## Notes
 * Upgraded to latest Spring Boot 1.3.2
 * Test the APIs by POSTMAN to send REST requests.
-* This app has been working on both PWS and local.
+* This app has been working on both PWS, Heroku and local.

 =================================================================================
-# CF example app: ping-pong matching server

-This is an app to match ping-pong players with each other.
-It's currently an API only, so you have to use `curl` to interact with it.

 **Note**: We highly recommend that you use the latest versions of any software required by this sample application.
 For example, make sure that you are using the most recent verion of maven.

 ## Running on Pivotal Web Services